 In January 2016, KC Maxx Performance & VC Fabrication inquired about MS3Pro capabilities and interest in being involved in this project.
 Who wouldn’t be interested in a snuffed TOP SECRET GM Project?

 Some intrepid GM engineers it seemed, thought that the General needed a V10 to replace the aging 454 in the truck division.
 Having such an engine available could also be used to develop a possible candidate for the Corvette or other GM supercar.
-According to Emissions Test West Chicago IL, the V10 would in theory have similar displacement with more power, while only being slightly larger in length than the big block 454, and more easily adaptable to modern and future emissions standards and GM technologies.
+The V10 would in theory have similar displacement with more power, while only being slightly larger in length than the big block 454, and more easily adaptable to modern and future emissions standards and GM technologies.
 We were told however, that this project never got off the ground to make it past the modeling and CADD stages.

 Fast forward nearly 20 years later and it appears that GM in some capacity whether official or otherwise did research and prototype a LS based V10 engine, possibly just over a decade ago.
 The engine you see before you was sold as scrap and spare parts to a buyer with an assorted lot of other pieces unrelated to it.
 The engine was missing an exhaust manifold, and had a damaged valve cover, but was otherwise complete from intake manifold to oil pan.
 “We had heard of this engine from the source we acquired it from, when I saw it, I knew we had to get our hands on it.
 Eventually it became available and we acquired it from the supplier who purchased it from GM,” says Lee Masters of VC Fabrication in Kansas City.